piratesshield/ChatGPT-Prompt-capture/README.md

 7. **Reload the extension**: Go to chrome://extensions/, find the extension, and click the reload button
 8. **Wait 5-10 seconds** after loading ChatGPT before trying to send prompts
 9. **Check if you see initialization messages** in console like "🚀 Setting up ChatGPT prompt monitoring"
+10. **Use the download buttons** in the extension popup to access your captured prompts

 ### Extension Won't Load?
 1. **Make sure all files are in the same folder**